plentymarkets/docs-raw/plentyInterface/Accounting.md

 </pre>

-Get the standard VAT configuration for a plenty ID.
+Get the standard VAT configuration for a plenty ID

 ##### <strong>Parameters</strong>